OBOAcademy/obook/docs/howto/fixing-conflicts.md

 # Fixing merge conflicts

-This [video](https://www.youtube.com/watch?v=cB1ZDfBNNN0) illustrates an example of fixing a merge conflict in the mondo ontology.
+This [video](https://www.youtube.com/watch?v=cB1ZDfBNNN0) illustrates an example of fixing a merge conflict in the Mondo Disease Ontology.

 **Instructions:**